pubkey/rxdb/docs-src/react-native-database.md

 }
 ```

-WatermelonDB also [supports replication](https://nozbe.github.io/WatermelonDB/Advanced/Sync.html) but the sync protocol is pretty complext because on how it resolves conflicts.
+WatermelonDB also [supports replication](https://nozbe.github.io/WatermelonDB/Advanced/Sync.html) but the sync protocol is pretty complex because on how it resolves conflicts.
 I recommend to watch [this video](https://www.youtube.com/watch?v=uFvHURTRLxQ) to learn how the replication works.

 According to the roadmap, despite being essentially feature-complete, WatermelonDB is still on the `0.xx` version and intends to switch to a `1.x.x` version as once it [reaches a long-term stable API](https://nozbe.github.io/WatermelonDB/Roadmap.html).